-When you want to make a quick change or modify permissions for users, you can carry out those changes instantly.
-This freedom lets you truly manage the system, not the system managing you.
-(We’ve all been there.)
+You can carry out those changes instantly when you want to make a quick change or modify user permissions.
+This freedom lets you manage the system instead of letting the system manage you.

-Administrators can manage every setting from a secure web portal.
-It’s accessible from anywhere on any connection, in case you need to make changes in the middle of the night.
+Administrators can adjust every setting from a secure web portal.
+It’s accessible from anywhere, on any connection.
+No more IT emergencies that require taking the system offline during the middle of the night.

 Since a contact center touches more than phone calls, admins can adjust incoming cases, post-interaction surveys, agent views, and more.
-This flexibility comes in handy as companies grow and add new services or product offerings.
+This flexibility grows with you as you add new services or product offerings.

 12) Delivers a better customer experience